pale fluros, metals

 Create a homely environment using neutral colours of champagne and silvers for the walls and floors, then add your individual touches of artwork and furnishings, using bright desert reds, and citrus colours.
 They will pop and make you smile!

 Another direction will be a background of sand and light blues.
 This time contrast with artworks and furnishings of bright blues and greens, and timber.
 Lots of tactile finishes and handmade items will add to a calm retreat from busy days.
-See our 5 2020 schemes below.
+See our five 2020 ideas for schemes below.

 SCHEME 1- CHAMPAGNE AND SILVER